 In collaboration with:

 Admission: Free and open to the public.
-Pre-registration required.
+Please register.

 Not yet a member?
 Learn how to become a Cultural Circle member.

-On their second U.S. tour, Cuban early music ensemble Ars Longa presents "Baroque Music from Cuba and the New World," a program centered around villancicos of celebrated eighteenth century Cuban maestro de capilla Esteban Salas alongside baroque works from Bolivia.
+On their second U.S. tour, Cuban early music ensemble Ars Longa presents "Baroque Music from Cuba and the New World," a program of villancicos (carols) by celebrated eighteenth century Cuban maestro de capilla Esteban Salas and baroque works from Bolivia.

 Ars Longa de la Habana in their NYC debut at Music Before 1800 (February 26, 2017)